fariez11/fariez11/README.md

 - 👋 Hi, I’m @fariez11
 - 👀 I’m interested in Web Develpment
 - 🌱 I’m currently learning JS and Laravel
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Email me at fariezilham03@gmail.com

 <!---
 fariez11/fariez11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.